Adult Ministries

 The Elizabeth Ministry is an international movement designed to support women and their families during the joys, challenges and sorrows of the childbearing years and beyond.
 The areas include, but are not limited to: pregnancy, birth, miscarriage, regretted abortions, infant or child death, crisis or special needs, adoption, fertility and infertility.

-To contact a minister, please complete a card from the banner in the back of church or contact the Elizabeth Ministry Coordinator.
+To contact a minister, please complete a card from the banner in the back of church or contact the Parish Office.

 For More Information, Contact